Google

 What are Hybrid Cars?

-Also, remember the big shale oil push of the seventies.
+Also, remember the big shale rock oil push of the seventies.
 Both industry and the US Government poured billions into that Peter Pan dream.
 Driven any shale oil powered cars lately?
 How far away is the shale oil era?

 I don't want to poke too much fun at solar energy or shale oil or hydrogen-powered cars.
 We shouldn't give up on any type of possible alternative energy source.
 And as far as what my opinion is worth on this subject, It should also be noted that I didn't think much of hybrid cars when I first heard of the concept!